karthikjaps/powerupcloud-wp/README.md

 In a single VPC, deploy a wordpress application and web infrastructure which is highly available, elastically scalable and easily recoverable:

-This project contains `terraform` files under terraform directory and `docker` files to provision a Wordpress service on top of AWS EC2 Container Service.
+This project contains `terraform` files under terraform directory and `docker` files to provision a Wordpress service on top of AWS EC2.
 It deploys by default in region `us-east-1` and spans two availability zones.
 Its a fully automated deployment of wordpress app to AWS Cloud using Infrastructure as Code approach with Terraform, docker and the CI/CD concepts and tools using Jenkins and CodeDeploy .

 ## Prerequisite